 Day 7: Exploring the Grand Canyon's South Rim

 Rising early to catch the best light, we spend a full day discovering the wonders of the Grand Canyon, absorbing the drama of one of Earth’s most spectacular natural landscapes.
 Our Expedition Leader knows the best trails and viewpoints for a more secluded encounter with this extraordinary geological phenomenon that has evolved over millennia.
 The canyon is also steeped in colorful human history, and you’ll be regaled by tales of those who have lived in harmony with this landscape and challenged its heights and depths as well.
-A classic mule ride along the rim is an included option for those who wish.
 We’ll enjoy a special farewell dinner in the famous El Tovar Dining Room, the centerpiece of the grand hotel that opened its doors on the South Rim in 1905, courting visitors arriving via the Santa Fe Railway.

 Day 8: Flagstaff / Depart